 Written by Shiori Nakajima

-The staple souvenir of this timeless shopping area are the highly sought after Maneki-neko: cat figurines that are said to bring good luck.
+One staple souvenir to look for is the highly sought after maneki neko (cat figurines that are said to bring good luck).
 They are placed inside or in front of commercial establishments in order to bring in customers.
 Their raised paws symbolize the act of calling customers into the store.
-As you can see, a multitude of these feline talisman line the shelves of this doll shop.
+As you can see, a multitude of this feline line the shelves of this doll shop.

 Be the envy of your friends by putting on one of these reasonably-priced kimonos and wandering through the streets of the old district of Asakusa!
 You will also have fun perusing over these Japanese swords and other Japanese traditional items.

 What to Eat at Nakamise Dori - Must-Taste Rice Crackers and Japanese Sweets

 Asakusa's Nakamise Dori is particularly known for its delicious Japanese senbei and kibi dango (bottom picture from Asakusa Guide: Sensoji Temple, Nakamise-dori, Tokyo Skytree and More!).